99MGMT Blog

 • Document any and all alternative steps taken prior to termination

-• Keep your letter of termination concise & factual
+• Keep your letter of dismissal concise & factual

 • Make a copy of the letter for your records

-If you’ve done everything by the book, terminating your physician-patient relationship should go relatively smoothly (though it’s never easy).
-The experienced staff at 99 MGMT can help you fine-tune your patient termination letter.
+The experienced staff at 99 MGMT can help you fine-tune your patient dismissal letter.
 Contact us today.

 Related Posts: